The Financial Technology Law Review: Guernsey

 Digital identity and onboarding

-A barrier to the electronic onboarding of clients in the financial services industry has traditionally been the need for certified copies of client due diligence information in order to permit the completion of necessary anti-money laundering processes.
-The latest version of the GFSC's Handbook for Financial Services Businesses On Countering Financial Crime and Terrorist Financing explicitly addresses electronic methodologies for onboarding clients and obtaining the necessary certifications digitally (e.g., by way of an app that takes control of a smartphone's camera to photograph potential clients holding their identification documents) for later verification.
+A barrier to the electronic onboarding of clients in the financial services industry has traditionally been the need for certified copies of client due diligence information to permit the completion of necessary anti-money laundering processes.
+The latest version of the GFSC's Handbook for Financial Services Businesses on Countering Financial Crime and Terrorist Financing explicitly addresses electronic methodologies for onboarding clients and obtaining the necessary certifications digitally (e.g., by way of an app that takes control of a smartphone's camera to photograph potential clients holding their identification documents) for later verification.

 While responsibility for anti-money laundering procedures always remains with the board of the licensed financial services business in question, a number of service providers have begun operating a client identification service that financial services businesses can contract with allowing clients to identify themselves once to the client identification service and then allow this data to be shared digitally with other businesses as necessary.
 Notable among these is the ID Register, which at the time of writing has an authenticated due diligence record of more than 25,000 investors shared among 274 (largely investment fund) clients and around 750 pension plans.